 Within the hour that I sent my application, someone from CairoScene responded and told me to swing by the next day for an interview – I guess I didn't clarify that I lived halfway across the world.
 Having recently lost an interview with the AUC because they didn't want to Skype, I was afraid the same thing would happen again.
-A few emails later, we agreed on a time for a Skype interview the following day.
+A few emails later, we agreed on a Skype interview the following day.
 I had no idea what to expect or how to respond if offered the job, but something inside of me was confident that everything was going to work out.
 My mother, on the other hand, was not ecstatic.
-Technical issues the following day meant that I was online for an hour and sending emails, waiting for someone to arrive for my Skype interview and finding no one on the other side.
-I can't begin to tell you how nerve-wracking this all was; I had spent several days waiting on responses that would determine whether I pack my bags and start life all over again in another country, or resign to what life was in the moment.
-It was in those moments that I echoed Paulo Coelho's words: "Today I am a woman torn between the terror that everything might change and the equal terror that everything might carry on exactly the same for the rest of my days."
+Technical issues the following day meant that I was online for an hour waiting for someone to arrive for my Skype interview and finding no one on the other side.
+I can't begin to tell you how nerve-wracking all of this was; I had spent several days waiting on responses that would determine whether I pack my bags and start life all over again in another country, or resign to what life was in the moment.
+In those moments, I echoed Coelho's Linda: "Today I am a woman torn between the terror that everything might change and the equal terror that everything might carry on exactly the same for the rest of my days."

-A Skype interview became a phone interview and, on the spot that mid-October afternoon, I was offered the job as Senior Copy Editor of CairoScene as of November 1st.
-I gladly accepted.
+A Skype interview became a phone interview and, on the spot that mid-October afternoon, I was offered a job as Senior/Copy Editor of CairoScene as of November 1st.
 I had no idea what to think after hanging up the phone; I suppose I wasn't aware of the adventure I was about to embark on, or the strange commitment I was making to myself in that moment.
 I wish I could say it was smooth sailing from that point on… Being in limbo isn't easy, neither is being on the path to making a huge decision and finding significant stumbles along the way.
 From my father's approval to some logistical work issues, I found myself overwhelmed and yet overcome by a strange peace that everything was going to work out.

 Over the course of the following week, everything seemed surreal.
 I spent my time between purchasing and packing and planning, excited and unaware of the magnitude of the decision at hand.
 Roadblocks and hurdles still came my way, with hours spent waiting on emails, checking flights, and praying in confidence for my father's approval, because I wasn't going to travel without it.
 My transition to Egypt was going to happen, this much I was certain of, it was just constantly hanging on a thread.
 You could say I was caught in the adrenaline rush of having a week to pick up my life and say my goodbyes, but this was nothing new to me; I had travelled many times before and this was just another trip.
 I was doing my routine headless chicken dance that happens every time I travel.
 It hadn't quite hit me, and I didn't want it to.